 - What is the difference between a hernia and testicle cancer?

-- What is the difference between small and large cell cancer?
+- What is the difference between stage and grade of lung cancer?